bunsenmcdubbs/bunsenmcdubbs.github.io/_posts/2014-09-29-ig-reports-project.md

 the Inspector Generals.
 The majority of them are available online but they are each in their own custom website with different organization and formatting.
-The solution was to custom write a program, called scrapers, for each Inspector General website that analysed the website and pulled links to the pdf's of the publicly available documents.
+The solution was to custom write a program, called scrapers, for each Inspector General website that analyzed the website and pulled links to the pdf's of the publicly available documents.

 I wrote a scraper for the Office of Personnel Management (OPM).
 The whole